 That’s how I felt during my stay at the Tudor Farmhouse near the Forest of Dean and on the edge of the Cotswolds.
-Utterly relaxed and ever so far from the madding crowd.
+Utterly relaxed and ever so far from the madding crowd, a mood reflected in our video tour of the hotel.

 The reception was reached by crossing a tiny wooden bridge over the stream.
 This lead on to a bar area and then the restaurant complete with beamed ceilings and exposed stone wall.